 In the UK, I tried to keep up with the horrors of life in Tory Britain — especially the planned privatisation of the NHS, which consumed much of my life in the first few months of the year, the madness of the housing market and the government’s unforgiveable vilification of the disabled.
 Later in the year, I also became deeply involved in the campaign to save my local hospital, Lewisham Hospital, from having its A&E Department closed, and other services severely downgraded, in order to save a neighbouring trust that had sunk into profound financial difficulties because of the burden of the profoundly unfair — I would say criminally unfair — PFI deals negotiated when the trust secured new hospital buildings.
-That battle is ongoing, despite the government backing the proposals, and I am also involved in London-wide and national campaigning to save the NHS from politicians and from its own senior management, who have forgotten what its purpose is.
+That battle was finally won in October 2013, and the hospital is now safe, at least for the foreseeable future.
+I am also involved in London-wide and national campaigning to save the NHS from politicians and from its own senior management, who have forgotten what its purpose is.

 In January 2013, I again visited the US — with the support of the campaigning group Witness Against Torture, Close Guantánamo and World Can’t Wait – to campaign for the closure of Guantánamo, and the events I took part in can be found here.
 Below is a video of the speech I gave outside the White House on January 11, 2013, the 11th anniversary of the opening of Guantánamo, which, I believe, captures the urgent need for President Obama to revisit his broken promise to close Guantánamo, or to have it as an indelible scar on his legacy.
 In addition, photos of the events I took part in can be found here, here and here.

-I continue to write about Guantánamo regularly, and to talk about the situation there — and the stories of the men still held — on TV and radio shows, as well as through personal appearances, including appearances at Brighton University and the University of Westminster, with Omar Deghayes, the University of Birmingham, and Tooting Islamic Centre, with Jane Ellison MP and Jean Lambert MEP, to discuss the case of Shaker Aamer).
+I continue to write about Guantánamo regularly, and to talk about the situation there — and the stories of the men still held — on TV and radio shows, as well as through personal appearances, including, in 2013, appearances at Brighton University and the University of Westminster with Omar Deghayes, at the University of Birmingham, and at Tooting Islamic Centre with Jane Ellison MP and Jean Lambert MEP, to discuss the case of Shaker Aamer.
 In February 2013, a majority of the prisoners embarked on a hunger strike, in despair at being abandoned by the US government, and there was, for the first time in many years, sustained, media interest.
-I was interviewed by RT and Press TV (also see here and here), and took part in numerous radio interviews, and I will continue to campaign for the cleared prisoners to be freed, and for the prison to be closed.
+I was interviewed by the BBC, RT and Press TV (also see here and here), and took part in numerous radio interviews, including with the BBC World Service, and I will continue to campaign for the cleared prisoners to be freed, and for the prison to be closed.

 From March to October 2008 I was the Communications Manager for Reprieve, the legal action charity that uses the law to enforce the human rights of prisoners, from death row to Guantánamo Bay, in 2009 (as mentioned above) I undertook research and writing on a major report on secret detention for the United Nations, and from June 2010 to December 2011 I worked for Cageprisoners, on a part-time basis, as a Senior Researcher.